-For myself, I am indeed 52 at the time of this writing, and after 21 years as a clinically oriented nurse in home care, hospice, public health, and ambulatory case management, I have chosen to not have a clinical position at this time.
+For myself, I'm in my mid-50s at the time of this writing, and after more than 20 years as a clinically oriented nurse in home care, hospice, public health, and ambulatory case management, I've chosen to not have a clinical position at this time and for the foreseeable future.
 Although I do love working with patients and families, I've realized that the impact I want to have in the world goes beyond what I can accomplish in the one-to-one intimacy of the nurse-patient or nurse-family relationship.
 I now need something more universal, and that's what I've spent the last ten years building as I searched deep inside myself for what was next.

 While I no longer care for patients, I believe my work in helping nurses find more meaning and satisfaction in their careers is impacting many more patients than I could ever touch myself; my hope and vision is that nurses who have had a positive experience interacting with me or my words will go out there and be even more inspired to do and be their best.
 Patients feel it when we nurses are inspired and present; if I can play even a tiny part in one nurse achieving that, I'm totally satisfied and my work is worthwhile.

 My career mitochondria are different now, but the feelings of satisfaction and joy are the same; I've simply found a new means to a similar end.